tgore323/radioID/README.md

 # radioID
 ## Tim Gore, KE6QBV

-*radioID* is a small program to display assigned radio ID numbers for amateur radio digital radio networks.
+*radioID* is a small program to lookup and display assigned radio ID numbers for amateur radio digital radio networks.
+You can search by callsign, radioid or surname.

-As amateur radio users have built out world-wide digital radio networks, the need arose to have a centralized registrar of radio ID numbers.
-This allows folks >

 This program uses the RadioID Database, which is located at [radioid.net](https://www.radioid.net/).